Veto vs Alter

 Alter's strength: credential lifecycle

-Veto's strength: action-level control
+Veto's strength: tool-call control

 Veto operates at a different layer.
-Even with perfectly scoped credentials, an agent can still make bad decisions.
+Even with perfectly scoped credentials, an agent can still make wrong decisions.
 A claims processing agent with valid database credentials can approve a $500,000 settlement when the authority limit is $50,000.
 A customer service agent with valid CRM access can read medical records to answer a billing question.

-The security layer model
+The security control model

 Think of agent security as a stack.
 Each layer addresses a different threat:

-Layer 3: Action authorization
+Layer 3: Runtime authorization

 Should this agent make this specific tool call with these arguments?